Joey Bart Player Props: Giants vs. Brewers

 Joey Bart At The Plate

-- Bart has reached base via a hit in nine games this season (of 16 played), and had multiple hits in four of those games.
+- Bart has picked up a hit in 58.8% of his 17 games this season, with more than one hit in 23.5% of those games.

+- In 17 games played this season, he has not gone deep.

+- Bart has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.